PeterMoroz/home_weather_station/README.md

 ## description
 The main goal of the project is to make a simple home weather station with additional feature of air-condition monitoring.

+The air quality is assessed by measurement of TVOC and CO~2~ (estimated value, not the directly measured. see below):

+- **Carbon dioxide** (CO~2~), which is measured in parts per million (ppm).
+In indoor spaces, harmful CO~2~ levels begin in the 1,000 ppm to 2,000 ppm range, usually due to poor air exchange.
+Higher CO~2~ levels become increasingly harmful.
+When CO~2~ levels exceed 40,000 ppm, workers are in immediate harm due to oxygen deprivation.

+- **Total volatile organic compounds** (TVOC), which is measured in parts per billion (ppb).
+TVOC is used to estimate the Total Volatile Organic Compounds (VOC) that are present simultaneously in the air, i.e. the sum of VOCs in the monitored air.
+TVOCs generally cover a wide range of different organic substances that are often chemically very similar and difficult to distinguish, which has resulted in the development of several different TVOC standards.
+Detecting TVOC in the 220 ppb to 660 ppb range indicate poor ventilation efficiency.
+Environment with TVOC readings in the 2,200 ppb to 5,500 ppb range are considered unhealthy and require intense ventilation.

+- **eCO~2~** is directly connnected with VOC measurement. eCO~2~ is an estimate of the CO~2~ concentration based on the currently detected VOC concentration.
+This estimate is based on the assumption that the VOCs produced by humans are proportional to the CO~2~ exhaled.
+The advantage is that the eCO2 output can then be handled in a similar way to the signal from a standard CO~2~ sensor and the cost of a VOC sensor is lower than that of a CO~2~ sensor operating on the optical principle.

 ## design notes
 I chose ESP8266 microcontroller because it has support of WiFi "out of the box", resources enough for my needs (at first sight, who knows how the project will grow :) ) and its infrastructure (toolchains, SDK, etc).